Sleeping in Airports

 Sleeping in Bogota Airport

-If sleeping in the airport sounds like a nightmare, there are hotels near Bogota Airport that provide free airport shuttles:
+If sleeping in the airport sounds like a nightmare, there are sleep cabins inside Terminal 1’s secure zone (airside) and several hotels near Bogotá Airport that offer free airport shuttle service.

 Inside the Airport